louisecchan/recipe-app-copy/README.md

 # 🍽️ Recipe App

 A full-stack web application for discovering, managing, and sharing recipes.
-This project is a clone or adaptation of an existing recipe application, showcasing both frontend and backend development.

 ---